Teacher Preparation and Educational Leadership

 Impact on P-12 Learning

-Based on performance of this first year teacher, how would you rate their impact on student learning?
+Based upon the performance of this first-year teacher, how would you rate his/her impact on student learning?

 Ineffective